c20xh2/OpenCvTimelaps/README.md

   -e EVENTLAST   How long will the event last (in hours) -n CORRECTION  How long will the event last (in hours) -f FPS         frame per seconds

+# Files

+main.py give you the option of starting the capture for the timelapse right away or let you schedual it with with a cronjob.

+auto.py is called by the cronjob if you choosed to schedual the task.